pculllback/atml3-docs/source/includes/_methods.md

     - returns the list ["xyz1"]
 ```

-This function searches for a regex pattern in a list and returns a list of all matched elements.
+This method searches for a regex pattern in a list and returns a list of all matched elements.
 Optionally a starting postition and a search direction can be given

 * `list` - The list to search in